 England and Wales

 If your IVA is approved under the legislation that applies in England and Wales (The Insolvency Act 1986), you can complain through the Insolvency Service which operates a Complaints Gateway as a single-entry point for complaints against Insolvency Practitioners.
 To do this you should complete the form on the Gateway at https://www.gov.uk/complain-about-insolvency-practitioner

-If your IVA is approved under the legislation that applies in Northern Ireland (The Insolvency (Northern Ireland) Order 1989), please direct your complaint to the Authorising Body which licenses all of our Supervisors – the Insolvency Practitioners’ Association – whose address is:
+If your IVA is approved under the legislation that applies in Northern Ireland (The Insolvency (Northern Ireland) Order 1989), please direct your complaint to the Authorising Body of your Supervisor.

 Insolvency Practitioners’ Association